patriksporre/html5-typescript-canvas/README.md

 # html5-typescript-canvas

-This repository demonstrates low-level pixel operations on an HTML5 canvas using TypeScript.
-The focus is on a "C"-style programming approach, prioritizing minimalism and direct control without relying on third party libraries or language extensions.
+This repository showcases low-level pixel manipulation techniques on an HTML5 canvas using TypeScript.
+The project adopts a "C"-style programming approach, emphasizing minimalism and direct control, avoiding reliance on third-party libraries or extensive language abstractions.

+The visual effects featured in this repository draw heavy inspiration from the demo scene of the 1990s, a subculture of programmers and digital artists who created technical showcases on platforms like the Amiga, Atari, and PC.
+The demo scene is renowned for its creativity and innovation, pushing the limits of hardware to produce stunning visuals, intricate animations, and synchronized music — all within highly constrained environments.

+By revisiting and recreating these iconic effects, this project aims to celebrate the artistry and ingenuity of the demo scene while offering a modern take using HTML5 and TypeScript.

 ## Key Features
 - **Low-level pixel operations**: direct manipulation of the canvas at the pixel level